avjacobsen/AzureDNS-Update-Public-IP/README.md

 Make sure you don't have a CNAME record of the record you wish to create/update.
 The script will notify you of this and fail if you do.

 # Todo
-The ARecordToUpdate settings is not the FQDN, only the name.
+- The ARecordToUpdate settings is not the FQDN, only the name.
 Ex. if DNS zone is example.com, and you want to change publicip.example.com, then set ARecordToUpdate to publicip, not public.example.com.
+- Previous values: I forgot to note old value in log file when changing IP.